 Jersey has a growing tech and creative community with more than 400 digital businesses, and over 3,000 professionals working in digital tech roles.
 This strong network of entrepreneurs and passionate individuals is developing a proactive tech hub enabling new opportunities for collaboration and growth.

 Stakeholders such as Digital Jersey, Jersey Finance, Jersey Financial Services Commission, Jersey Business and the Chamber of Commerce supports the digital sector in different ways : by providing regulatory support for the tech community, organising networking events regularly and raising awareness of the tech sector both locally and globally.

 Digital Jersey has for instance created a start-up initiative dedicated to support entrepreneurs who are looking to launch innovative, scalable and tech-driven businesses in the island.
 This initiative includes business plan support and assistance obtaining working permissions and housing rights.

 There is a strong collaborative tech community in Jersey that helps tech companies and start-ups build connections and grow.
-Networking groups are popular in Jersey.
-The most popular meetup is TEKEX, a networking group aimed at bringing like minded business people together in the digital arena, and with an aim of accelerating digital business in Jersey.
+Networking groups are popular in Jersey, the most popular meetup being TEKEX, a networking group aimed at bringing like minded business people together in the digital arena, and with an aim of accelerating digital business in Jersey.
 Tech Tribes was also popular and as was Channel Islands Alteryx User Group, a group focusing on software designed to make advanced analytics accessible to any data worker.

 There also is a growing movement to promote diversity, with a number of initiatives aiming to reduce the gap between men and women’s employment in the sector: for example Women in Tech Jersey and Beaulieu Institute of Technology.